DOGE Dump: USDS Employees Resign; 1M Feds Make Five Bullets

-White House Press Secretary Karoline Leavitt said in a press conference on Tuesday that “more than one million” Federal workers responded to an email asking to name five things they “got done” in the previous week.
+White House Press Secretary Karoline Leavitt said in a press conference on Tuesday that “more than one million” of 2.4 million Federal workers total responded to an email asking to name five things they “got done” in the previous week.

 “We’ve had more than one million workers who have chosen to participate in this very simple task of sending five bullet points to your direct supervisor or manager,” Leavitt said.